StrongLoop-Evangelists/eventquarry-server/README.md

 # server

-event quarry server with LoopBack
+event quarry server with LoopBack that is super awesome